nicholasohjj/tp/docs/DeveloperGuide.md

 2. **Data Validation**: Implement more robust data validation to prevent invalid inputs from being processed.
 For instance, validate email formats, phone numbers, and date formats before saving them.
 3. **Batch Operations**: Add support for batch operations, such as adding multiple students or assignments at once, to improve efficiency for users managing large datasets.
 4. **Improved Search Functionality**: Enhance the search feature to support more complex queries, such as searching by multiple criteria (e.g., name, subject, and status) simultaneously.
-5. **Export Functionality**: Allow users to export data to external formats (e.g., CSV, Excel) for easier sharing and analysis outside the application.
+5. **Customizable Commands**: Enable users to customize commands to their own liking and preferences, to cater to tutors who like shorter commands to have a more efficient workflow.
 6. **Customizable Reminders**: Enable users to set customizable reminders for lessons and assignments, with options for recurring reminders and notifications.
 7. **User Profiles**: Implement user profiles to allow multiple tutors to use the application with personalized settings and data separation.
 8. **Performance Optimization**: Optimize the application's performance to handle larger datasets more efficiently, ensuring smooth operation even with thousands of entries.